brlamit/Clarinet-Learning/Clarity/src/day-2.md

 Keywords

-Keywords are the sepcial terms which has a meaning.
-There are different tyoes of keywords in clarity like : true , false, none, etc. Some other keywords are :
+Keywords are the special terms which has a meaning.
+There are different types of keywords in clarity like : true , false, none, etc. Some other keywords are :

 * Block-height